WebAssembly/website/README.md

 ## Publishing

 This site uses Jekyll plugins, so GitHub Pages will not build it automatically.
-To publish, check in manually built static site files to the `docs` directory.
+To publish, check it in manually built static site files to the `docs` directory.

 The static site should be configured to build to the `docs` directory.
 The `docs` directory is a special directory from which GitHub pages can publish directly.
 The naming convention is unfortunate given the confusing overlap with the site's own `docs` pages (output to `docs/docs`) which are themselves generated from the design docs submodule located at `design`.